codedstructure/pylibftdi/README.txt

     ...     bb.port |= 2         # set bit 1
     ...     bb.port &= 0xFE      # clear bit 0

-There is support for a number of external devices and protocols, specifically for interfacing with HD44780 LCDs using the 4-bit interface.
+There is support for a number of external devices and protocols, including interfacing with HD44780 LCDs using the 4-bit interface.

 History & Motivation
 --------------------